Our use of cookies

 The Governors set the following order of priority for considering applications for admission:

-1. Priority will be given to children in care and children who ceased to be in care because they were adopted (or became subject to a child arrangements order or special guardianship order), including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted
+1. Priority will be given to children in care and children who ceased to be in care because they were adopted (or became subject to a child arrangements order or special guardianship order), including those children who appear (to the admission authority) to have been in state care outside England and ceased to be in state care as a result of being adopted

-2. Pupils who have brothers or sisters (including step brothers and sisters and foster and adopted children living at the same address) in attendance at the Academy at the time of admission or application.
+2. Pupils who have brothers or sisters (including step-brothers and sisters and foster and adopted children living at the same address) in attendance at the Academy at the time of admission or application.

 3. Pupils living within the Academy’s catchment area.
 A catchment area map is available to view at the Academy or via Staffordshire County Council.